Alexandre-Belhomme/GoGoLoco-Modular-Avatar/README.md

 This repo gives you acccess to a package to integrate GoGoLoco as a Modular Avatar Prefab.

+## Deprecation

+This project is considered as deprecated as upstream package gogoloco supports Modular Avatar since the version 1.8.6.

+This package is then not necessary anymore.

 ## Requirements

 Modular Avatar will be loaded as a VPM dependency.